 Phone Carrier Lookup API: Detect Line Type, Carrier & Porting Status in Real-Time

 A phone carrier lookup tells you which telecommunications provider currently owns a phone number — AT&T, Verizon, T-Mobile, Rogers, Bell, Telus, or a VoIP carrier like Google Voice.
 But modern carrier lookup APIs go far beyond the carrier name.
-They reveal line type (mobile, landline, VoIP, toll-free), porting status, and whether the number is currently active — data that drives smarter communication decisions.
+They reveal line type (mobile, landline, VoIP, toll-free), porting status, and whether the number currently has an active carrier assigned — data that drives smarter, more compliant communication decisions.

 What Data Does a Carrier Lookup API Return?

-• Carrier name: the current serving carrier after any number porting
+• Carrier name — the current serving carrier after any number porting (e.g. T-Mobile, AT&T, Verizon, Rogers)

-• Line type: mobile, landline, VoIP, toll-free, prepaid, pager
+• Line type — mobile, landline, VoIP, toll-free, prepaid, or pager

-• OCN / LRN: Operating Company Number and Local Routing Number for routing decisions
+• OCN / LRN — Operating Company Number and Local Routing Number for precise routing decisions

-• Country and region: originating geography for US and Canada numbers
+• Geolocation — city, state, ZIP code, and timezone for US and Canada numbers

 Why Line Type Matters More Than Ever